top of page

 Once you exit the train at Pisa Centrale, the leaning tower is a brisk 20-minute walk from the train station.
 I will warn you, however, there is naught to see in Pisa other than the Leaning Tower.

 If you are a mural-fanatic, you might appreciate the Keith Haring mural located at the rear wall of the Sant'Antonio Abate Church.
-The University of Pisa is also amongst popular universities in Italy.
-Truthfully, however, there is not much else to see in the city, therefore it can be a quick 3-hour turnaround.
+The University of Pisa is also amongst popular universities in Italy, if you're interested in seeing it.
+Truthfully, though, there's not much else to see in the city, so it can be a quick 3-hour turnaround if you'd wish.

 Picturing: The Leaning Tower of Pisa